Screen Enclosure Cleaning in

 In Punta Gorda, Port Charlotte, and throughout Charlotte County, annual screen enclosure cleaning is the standard maintenance schedule for most properties.
 Florida’s subtropical climate means biological growth begins returning within weeks of any cleaning, but a full professional soft wash treatment keeps growth suppressed for 12 to 18 months before it becomes visibly significant again.

-The math strongly favors consistent annual maintenance over reactive cleaning.
-A screen enclosure cleaned annually stays structurally sound longer, resists oxidation progression, and maintains the curb appeal and insurance compliance that Charlotte County homeowners require.
-Enclosures that go 3 or more years between cleanings often develop permanent staining, advanced oxidation, and mesh deterioration that cannot be fully reversed through cleaning alone.
+Therefore, the math strongly favors consistent annual maintenance over reactive cleaning.
+An enclosure cleaned annually stays structurally sound longer.
+It also resists oxidation and maintains the curb appeal and insurance compliance that Charlotte County homeowners require.
+Enclosures that go 3 or more years between cleanings often develop permanent staining and advanced oxidation.
+Sadly, these issues cannot be fully reversed through cleaning alone.

 Our annual maintenance clients in the Punta Gorda and Port Charlotte area receive priority scheduling, consistent pricing, and the peace of mind that comes from knowing their enclosure is properly maintained year after year.
 Many of our clients have been on our maintenance program since 2021, and their enclosures consistently outperform those of neighbors who skip annual service.

-For properties near Charlotte Harbor, canals, or Punta Gorda Isles waterways, where salt air and moisture levels are higher, we recommend service every 10 to 12 months rather than waiting a full calendar year between visits.
+For properties near Charlotte Harbor or Punta Gorda Isles waterways, salt air and moisture levels are higher.
+Consequently, we recommend service every 10 to 12 months rather than a full calendar year.
+Many homeowners combine screen enclosure cleaning with house washing or roof washing to keep the entire exterior on the same schedule.
+For a full list of services we offer throughout Charlotte County, visit our pressure washing Punta Gorda homepage.

 Serving Punta Gorda, Port Charlotte, Punta Gorda Isles, Charlotte Harbor, Burnt Store Marina, and all of Charlotte County.
 Request your free estimate online.